Kentucky lawmakers block abortion access with new law, effective immediately | Law-Order

 Abortion rights advocacy groups have said they will challenge the bill in court.
 The law imposes requirements that the state's clinics say make it too logistically difficult and expensive to operate, including a provision requiring that fetal remains be cremated or interred.

-Kentucky effectively suspended legal abortion access on Wednesday as the legislature enacted a sweeping anti-abortion law that took effect right away and forces providers to stop offering abortions until they can meet certain requirements.

-The impact of the law makes Kentucky the first U.S. state without legal abortion access since the 1973 Supreme Court case Roe v.
-Wade established the right to end a pregnancy before the fetus is viable, abortion providers say.
-Abortion rights advocacy groups have said they will challenge the bill in court.

-The law imposes requirements that the state's clinics say make it too logistically difficult and expensive to operate, including a provision requiring that fetal remains be cremated or interred.
 It calls for a combination birth-death or stillbirth certificate to be issued for each abortion, and it bans abortions after 15 weeks of pregnancy.
+Kentucky Governor Andy Beshear, a Democrat, vetoed the bill on Friday, but the Republican-majority House and Senate overrode his veto on Wednesday evening.

+In his veto letter, Beshear expressed concern that the bill did not include exceptions for abortions in cases of rape or incest and said it was "likely unconstitutional" because of the requirements it imposed on providers.
+"Rape and incest are violent crimes.
+Victims of these crimes should have options," Beshear wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)